DariushStony/docker-basics/README.md

 Docker CLI Client:

-1. Command Line Interface ("docker") to interact with server.
+1. Command Line Interface ("docker") to interact with the server.
 2. Execute docker commands to start/stop/... containers.

 The Docker client (docker) is the primary way that many Docker users interact with Docker.
 When you use commands such as docker run, the client sends these commands to dockerd, which carries them out.
 The docker command uses the Docker API.
 The Docker client can communicate with more than one daemon.

 ### Running containers

-Any container requires the container image to run on a kernel that was design for it.
+Any container requires the container image to run on a kernel that was designed for it.
 Windows can run both Linux and Windows containers
-because windows10 is now shipped with a custom-built Linux kernel.
+because Windows 10 is now shipped with a custom-built Linux kernel.
 Linux can only run Linux containers.
-MacOS (OSX) has its own kernel which is different from Linux and windows kernels and this kernel does not have native support for containers of applications.
+MacOS (OSX) has its own kernel which is different from Linux and Windows kernels and this kernel does not have native support for containers of applications.
 so docker on MacOS makes uses a lightweight **Linux VM** to run Linux containers.
 Most containers run on a Linux kernel.
 So when you install Docker Desktop it will manage a local VM, running a tiny Linux kernel and tiny container file system.